-To increase consistency and comparability in fair value measurements, ASC 820 establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three levels as follows:
+To increase consistency and comparability, FASB ASC 820 "Fair Value Measurement" ("ASC 820") establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three levels as follows:

-- 1. Level 1-quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access as of the reporting date. - 2.
+- Level 1-quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access as of the reporting date. - 2.
 Level 2-inputs other than quoted prices included within Level 1 that are directly observable for the asset or liability or indirectly observable through corroboration with observable market data. - 3.
 Level 3-unobservable inputs, such as internally-developed pricing models for the asset or liability due to little or no market activity for the asset or liability.